Need Help? (877) 590-8144

 Broadband access remains a significant challenge for Indigenous communities.
 FCC data shows that 73.3% of rural non-AIAN areas are covered by at least one terrestrial fixed-broadband provider, while only 46.6 of rural AIAN communities have fixed broadband coverage.
 Broadband access is critical for various sectors, especially digital health, making it particularly difficult for Indigenous communities to access virtual care.
 In the study, “The Relationship Between Broadband Speeds, Device Type, Demographic Characteristics, and Care-Seeking Via Telehealth,” researchers found that those who live in areas with higher rates of broadband adoption significantly affects the likelihood of accessing virtual care; highlighting the necessity for inclusive and adaptable telehealth platforms which can accommodate varying access patterns in Indigenous communities.

 In conclusion, these studies collectively highlight the essential role of virtual care in addressing health disparities in Indigenous communities.
 They underscore the need for culturally aligned digital resources, accessible virtual care solutions for critical services such as mental health and suicide prevention, and policy support to enhance digital health infrastructure and access.
-This comprehensive approach is essential for advancing health equity for AIAN communities, especially in the face of public health emergencies like the opioid use disorder and mental health crises.
+This comprehensive approach is essential for advancing health access for AIAN communities, especially in the face of public health emergencies like the opioid use disorder and mental health crises.

 Overall, the integration of technology in healthcare, tailored to meet the unique needs and cultural context of these communities, represents a significant step forward in addressing long-standing health disparities and improving overall health outcomes.